-It’s been quite a year, I wish I knew where it went.
-So many things to be thankful for, my family, my friends and absolutely everything in between.
+It’s been quite the year; I wish I knew where it went.
+So many things to be thankful for, my family, my friends and everything in between.
 Honestly, it’s all good.
-Those little stumbling blocks are meant to help us discover who we really are, or at least get us to where we need to be.
+However, those little stumbling blocks (a few too many, in my opinion) will help us discover who we are or get us to where we need to be.

-It’s very easy to get pulled into our own drama and our insignificant problems compared to the rest of the world.
-Sorry, I’m not trying to downplay any of our shit, we all have our set of problems, issues and hurdles that we’re all trying to get over.
-Big picture, we need to keep reminding ourselves that, “hey, I have a great life, everyone I love is healthy, I have a roof over my head and yes, food on the table too.”
+It’s very easy to get pulled into our drama and minor day-to-day problems compared to the rest of the world.
+We all have our issues and hurdles that we’re all trying to overcome.
+But, thinking big picture and needing to keep reminding ourselves, ” life is great, everyone I love is healthy, and I have a roof over my head and food on the table too.”
 Right?
-Not trying to be a Debbie downer…

-The next question “in one word, how would you describe the new year?”
-I came up with “achievements” meaning, I have a whole lot to get done this year!
-Goal setting and trying to put a lot of junk in the trunk and park it far, far away!
-It’s a new year so why not take this opportunity to start fresh?
+The next question; in a word, how would you describe the new year?
+I came up with achievements meaning I have a lot to do this year!
+Goal setting and trying to put a lot of junk in the trunk and park it far away!
+It’s a new year, so why not take this opportunity to start fresh?

-It’s a bit like cleaning out your closet, out with the old, in with the new.
+It’s like cleaning out your closet, out with the old, in with the new.
 Leave the tired and worn out and anything that doesn’t fit or makes you feel good behind.
-If it didn’t work for you in 2018, guess what, don’t drag it into the new year, keep it fresh, fresh, fresh!
-You get the idea, changing your attitude towards something or doing anything differently is always a good thing.
-I’m excited for 2019 to begin, I have a few plans up my sleeve and I’m up for the challenge.
-I think it’s important going forward to take a risk every now and then, be positive, enjoy and appreciate what we have.
+If it didn’t work for you in 2018, guess what, don’t drag it into the new year; keep it fresh, fresh, fresh!
+You get the idea changing your attitude towards something or doing anything differently is always a good thing.
+I’m excited for 2019 to begin, I have a few plans up my sleeve, and I’m up for the challenge.
+I think it’s important to take a risk now and then, be positive, and enjoy and appreciate what we have.

 Happy New Year!